-The Organization does not contest the validity of the breath alcohol test results, which indicate in the February 27, 2004, follow-up test, the presence of breath alcohol in excess of the Carrier- and Federally-prescribed concentration of 0.02%.
+The Organization does not contest the validity of the breath alcohol test results, which indicate in both the April 10, 2003, reasonable cause test and the April 12, 2004, follow-up test, the presence of breath alcohol in excess of the Carrier- and Federally-prescribed concentration of 0.02%.
 The only issues before the Board are whether the Claimant was improperly denied an investigation, whether the Maintenance of Way Operating Rules, the Drug/Alcohol Policy, and the PEPA are superseded by the Collective Bargaining Agreement, and whether the discipline is excessive.